urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 I hope you can draw some interesting parallels there.
 Here's my [blog's play] for reference.

-In the case of this blog I run the below command from my devops server.
+In the case of this blog I run the below command from my deploy server.
 ```bash
 $ ansible-playbook base.yml --ask-sudo-pass --ask-vault-pass
 ```